top of page

 Through values-based leadership, leaders use shared values as strategic filter for hiring, promotions, performance, and priorities.

-When leaders consistently apply values to decisions, they translate values into observable behavior, helping ensure those values become lived organizational culture.
+When leaders consistently apply values to decisions, they translate company values into a unified workplace culture, helping ensure those values become lived organizational culture.

 Over time, these repeated leadership decisions establish behavioral norms that shape organizational culture.